 Difference between a Gynecologic Oncologist and an OB/GYN

-A primary women’s care doctor is important to keep a woman’s health at the very best.
-Knowing the difference of between two doctors with a focus on gynecology but with different specializations can help women learn who to go to for certain conditions.
+A primary women’s care doctor is important to keep a woman’s health at its very best.
+Knowing the difference between two doctors with a focus on gynecology but with different specializations can help women learn who to go to for certain conditions.

 What is an OB/GYN?

 An OB/GYN, or obstetrician/gynecologist, is a physician who has specialized in the medical and surgical management of the following:

 - Family planning

 - Prenatal care

 With the combination of an obstetrician and a gynecologist, OB/GYNs can become a woman’s primary care doctors and will be able to work as consultants to other doctors.

 What is a gynecologic oncologist?